CenterBLC/N1904/docs/features/person.md

 ## Feature description

 The `person` feature indicates the grammatical person of a verb (`word` node with the feature [cls](cls.md#start)=verb).
 This feature helps in identifying whether the verb is in the first, second, or third person.
+This feature follows BHSA nomenclature for feature [ps](https://etcbc.github.io/bhsa/features/ps/).

 This feature is also populated for `phrase` or `subphrase`, but only if they consist of just one `word` node.